CharellKing/ela/README.md

 Ela is a tool to migrator data between different elasticsearch with different versions.
 Elasticsearch above 5.x.x version is supported.

+## Features
+1. copy index settings and mappings from source index to target index.
+2. create index template from source index to target index.
+3. full sync data from source es to target es.
+4. incremental sync data from source es to target es.
+5. compare data between source es and target es.
+6. import data from index file to target es index.
+7. export index data from source es to index file.

 ## Usage

 ```bash